 The Hiroshima Library is always adding to its collection, including through donations made by individuals, publishers, and institutions.
-We are always seeking/accepting donations of books, magazines, pamphlets, movies (VHS, DVD), audio records (vinyl, cassettes, CDs), in any condition (falling apart to new).
-If you are interested in donating, contact Brandon Shimoda at brandonshimoda@gmail.com.
+The library is always seeking/accepting donations of books, magazines, pamphlets, zines, ephemera, movies (VHS, DVD), audio records (vinyl, cassettes, CDs), in any condition (falling apart to new).

 We are also seeking the following books: